Dallas Motorcycle Accident Lawyer

 Causes of motorcycle accidents

 Motorcycle accidents caused by another driver often involve negligence.
 In general, the at-fault driver did something they should not have done, resulting in an accident.
-Common causes of motorcycle accidents include:
+Common causes include:

 - Tailgating driver who didn’t leave enough space between vehicles